Waterloo, België / Belgique / Belgien - Things to Do in Waterloo

 When to Visit

 The best time to visit Waterloo is from April to October when weather is mild and all outdoor sites are fully accessible.
-June 18th, the anniversary of the battle, features special commemorative events and reenactments, though crowds are at their peak.
-Spring and early fall offer pleasant weather with fewer tourists, making it easier to explore the battlefield sites contemplatively.
-Winter visits are possible but some outdoor areas may have limited access, and the experience of climbing the Lion's Mound is less enjoyable in cold, wet conditions.
+June 18th, the anniversary of the battle, features special commemorative events and reenactments, though it's also the busiest time.
+Spring (April-May) and early autumn (September-October) offer pleasant weather with fewer crowds and beautiful countryside scenery.
+Winter visits are possible but some outdoor sites may have limited hours, though the museums remain open year-round and offer a cozy atmosphere for exploring the historical exhibits.

 Insider Tips

-Visit during weekday mornings for the most peaceful experience and better photo opportunities without crowds, especially at the Lion's Mound summit
+Visit during weekday mornings for a more peaceful battlefield experience and better photo opportunities without crowds

 Explore Activities in Waterloo